rameerez/multirail/README.md

 ---

+After this, you need to `ssh` into your server and create your `/home/rails/apps/your_rails_app_name/shared/config/master.key` file with the same contents as the dev file so the Rails secrets file can be decoded in the server.

 You're done!
 Import your PostgreSQL data (if any) and you're ready to go! ✨ Now go to your domain and verify everything is working flawlessly and with a shiny 🔒 SSL cert!

 # Known issues